todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### Community Norms and Funding Strategies
 `🏛 Social-Gov-Oriented`

 Establishing community norms around the costs associated with SBOM delivery and compliance has been proposed as an idea.
 This could involve suggesting a donation model based on organization size to account for the rising costs of compliance.
-Additionally, the role of risk mitigation as a motivation for organizations to invest in OSS was discussed, alongside the potential for government agencies to contribute indirectly to OSS projects through third parties.
+Additionally, the role of risk mitigation as a motivation for organizations to invest in open source was discussed, alongside the potential for government agencies to contribute indirectly to open source projects through third parties.

 ### Policy and Funding Initiatives
 `🏛 Social-Gov-Oriented`